derrickfutschik/derrops-website/blog/2025-10-29-good-optimization/index.md

 And I was interested in the **Physics** part, having a background in mathematics at university.
 Whilst the mathematical problem of asking:

 > Is there is contact between two objects?
-Or When do they intersect
+Or When do they intersect?

 Is a very **complex** one.
 An easier question can be to ask: